 Children's Literature in Hebrew

-The dialogue that took place between the two centers of children’s literature—the one in Europe and the other in Palestine (later joined, for a brief interval, by Hebrew children’s literature written in North America)—engraved in the collective consciousness, on the one hand, the portrait of the dying shtetl in a nascent Hebrew that was on its way to becoming an esthetic, national and political language, and on the other, a vision of the future, in the form of a dream-like, intoxicating experience of the Land of Israel.
+The dialogue that took place between the two centers of children’s literature—the one in Europe and the other in Palestine (later joined, for a brief interval, by Hebrew children’s literature written in North America)—engraved in the collective consciousness on the one hand, the portrait of the dying shtetl in a nascent Hebrew that was on its way to becoming an aesthetic, national, and political language, and on the other, a vision of the future in the form of a dream-like, intoxicating experience of the Land of Israel.

-In the early twentieth century, at a time when the Jewish community in Palestine was engaged in a struggle over the use of spoken Hebrew in the classroom (where French, English or German was the language of instruction and pupils were not offered original Hebrew literature), children’s literature in Hebrew was actually flourishing in Europe.
-The first female author to write in Hebrew for children in Russia was Sarah Foner, born in Lithuania (1855), whose books were arcane, didactic, moralistic and of little literary value.
-In 1910 Foner emigrated to the United States, where she died in 1937.
+In the early twentieth century, at a time when the Jewish community in Palestine was engaged in a struggle over the use of spoken Hebrew in the classroom (where French, English, or German was the language of instruction and pupils were not offered original Hebrew literature), children’s literature in Hebrew was actually flourishing in Europe.
+The first female author to write in Hebrew for children in Russia was Sarah Foner, born in Lithuania in 1854.
 Some fifty years later, Devorah Baron began to publish children’s books in a rich Hebrew, with realistic descriptions of children’s lives in the shtetl.
 In order to facilitate matters for her audience, who were not Hebrew-speaking, the more difficult words were translated into Yiddish and Russian in the margins of the text, a common device that testified to the lengths taken to implement the historical revolution of reviving the Hebrew language and disseminating it among children and adults alike.

-Humanity, love and the process of growing up, as a counterpoint to the realities of life, are an integral part of Baron’s stories for children.
+Humanity, love, and the process of growing up, as a counterpoint to the realities of life, are an integral part of Baron’s stories for children.
 The setting of the shtetl allows her to present the unvarnished truth of childhood, with all its joys and sadness.
 Above all, the feminine perspective stands out, even in her children’s stories, in the form of her young female protagonists.
-At the age of eighteen Baron published the short story “Ha-Rahmaniyah” (The compassionate one) in Ha-Hayyim ve-ha-Teva (Vilna, 1905), centered around the young daughter of a rabbi who rebels against the traditional girls’ roles and openly declares her desire to be friends specifically with boys: “Children’s games held no interest for her: She never played with dolls, and those girls who did play with dolls, she always referred to as ‘mothers.’… Thus she played with the boys in the courtyard of the synagogue, gathering stones with them and playing against them while blocking out the sound of the hurtful comments, like: ‘Pfui, it’s not right for a girl to run wild like a ‘boy.’”
-Despite her acceptance by the boys, it was her feminine compassion that distinguished her from them and made her more exposed and vulnerable.
-Unlike the boys, the girl was concerned about the poor, the handicapped and the lame, as well as about defenseless animals.
+In 1905, at the age of eighteen Baron published the short story “Ha-Rahmaniyah” (The compassionate one) in Ha-Hayyim ve-ha-Teva (Life and Nature, Vilna), centered around the young daughter of a rabbi who rebels against the traditional girls’ roles and openly declares her desire to be friends specifically with boys: “Children’s games held no interest for her: She never played with dolls, and those girls who did play with dolls, she always referred to as ‘mothers.’… Thus she played with the boys in the courtyard of the synagogue, gathering stones with them and playing against them while blocking out the sound of the hurtful comments, like: ‘Pfui, it’s not right for a girl to run wild like a ‘boy.’”
+Despite her acceptance by the boys, her feminine compassion distinguished her from them and made her more exposed and vulnerable.
+Unlike the boys, the girl was concerned about the poor, the handicapped, and the lame, as well as defenseless animals.
 She tried to bring home a dog that bit people, but her father chastised her, arguing that one didn’t raise a dog in the home of a rabbi.
 She secretly brought food to the injured dog, but then life was revealed to her in all its cruelty: The dog starved to death; female compassion could not help save him.

 In Palestine, Baron’s short stories for young people were published in collected form in Mi-Sham (From there, 1946), while the first edition of her entire body of stories was published as Parshiyot (Episodes, 1951).
 Her stories for young people were included in readers for junior high school students, offering them a glimpse into the world of the shtetl in Galus (the Diaspora) as part of Baron’s poetic universe.
 The shtetl, reconstructed in the heart of pre-State reality, stood in stark contrast to the prevailing literary trend that marked the emergent children’s literature of Palestine; the latter sought to erase from the collective consciousness the memory of the Jewish/Diaspora-encumbered past and to plant in its stead the seeds of a new childhood memory that would blossom in the soil of the Homeland.